Landscape

 Cagrisema is not a triagonist molecule; it's a fixed-dose co-formulation of cagrilintide (amylin analogue) and semaglutide (GLP-1 agonist) developed by Novo Nordisk.
 The bet is that amylin adds to GLP-1's appetite-suppression through a different receptor pathway, giving incremental weight loss without escalating GI side effects the way pure GLP-1 dose-escalation does.

-REDEFINE-1 readouts have come in around 22% weight loss — meaningfully larger than semaglutide alone (~15%) but smaller than retatrutide.
+REDEFINE-1 readouts have come in around 22% weight loss — meaningfully larger than semaglutide alone (~15%) but smaller than reta.
 The "two molecules in one pen" structure is novel and may differentiate on tolerability rather than headline percentage.

 Survodutide — the dual GLP-1 / glucagon